Don’t Be Nice to Other Christians

 And — this is also important — everyone tries to treat the others with kindness, respect, generosity, and empathy.
 Everyone tries to turn the other cheek and walk the second mile.
 If two people are poking an elephant together, they should take care not to upset each other.
 The elephant’s very big, and easily annoyed.

 There’s a second, crucial, step.
 The thing doesn’t happen without this second step.
 Being not-nice is just being honest.
-Being honest (“You’re wrong, Mrs. Jones”) is better than being dishonest (“Lovely weather we’re having, Mrs. Jones”), but it doesn’t provide a foundation for working together.
+Being honest (“You’re wrong, Mrs. Jones”) is better than being dishonest (“A very good point, Mrs. Jones”) or avoiding the subject (“Lovely weather we’re having, Mrs. Jones”), but it doesn’t provide a foundation for working together.
 You can treat the person you think wrong with kindness, but you’re not going to go to work with him.
 You won’t become comrades in arms.
 You need something on which you both agree, something great enough to bind you even when you disagree over things you think really important.

 The Stream has that.
 The work’s one foundation is Jesus Christ our Lord, and not the sentimentalized Jesus of so much of popular American religion, but the Jesus whose story the four gospels tell us, the Jesus the other New Testament books tell us more about.
 The Jesus who died and rose again.
 The Jesus — to take the hard case of the moment — whose instructions St. Paul relays to us when he tells us that only a man and a woman can be truly married.
 That Jesus.
 The Jesus the New York Times and Planned Parenthood don’t like.